COVID-19 pandemic in South America: Ecuador

 On 29 February 2020, the Minister of Health in Ecuador, Catalina Andramuño, confirmed the first case of the virus in the country.
-The patient, a woman in her 70s, Ecuadorian citizen who resides in Spain, had arrived to Guayaquil on 14 February.
+The person, an elderly woman, was an Ecuadorian citizen residing in Spain who had arrived to Guayaquil on 14 February without showing symptoms.
+She fell ill and was hospitalized, where she was diagnosed with COVID.

 On 1 March 2020, Andramuño announced that five new cases of coronavirus have been confirmed in Ecuador.

 As of 31 March 2020, there have been 2240 confirmed cases, plus 75 deaths linked to COVID-19.
 The Health Ministry also reported 61 deaths probably related to COVID-19.

 Ecuador was described in April 2020 as emerging as the "epicentre" of the pandemic in Latin America.
 The Guayas Province was particularly strongly affected, with thousand of excess deaths reported compared to the figure for a normal period.
 It was reported on 17 April 2020 that 10,939 people had died in six weeks since the start of March in the Guayas Province, compared to a normal figure of 3,000 for the province.